Marvel Cinematic Universe Watch Order - Updated

 Captain America: The Winter Soldier

-- Captain America, Nick Fury, Black Widow, Maria Hill, Falcon, Bucky, Sharon Carter, Peggy Carter, Wanda Maximoff, Pietro
+- Captain America, Nick Fury, Black Widow, Maria Hill, Falcon, Bucky, Sharon Carter, Peggy Carter, Wanda Maximoff, Pietro, HYDRA

 - ESSENTIAL.
 A proper game-changing event for the series, and has distinct affects on SHIELD especially.